The Mason-Dixon Chapter

 Other activities include an informal winter luncheon and a spring garden tour, usually highlighting several members' gardens.
 Each year, a picnic is held, wrapping up the summer's activities.

 The big event of the year is our annual Show and Sale in May.
-In 2015, for the first time, we will have two shows.
-The first will be held at the Carroll County Ag Center in Westminster on Mother's Day weekend, Saturday, May 9, from 9:00 AM until 4:00 PM.
-The second show will be at Holy Spirit Lutheran Church in Eldersburg, MD, on May 23, from 9:00 AM until 3:00 PM.
+In 2016 we will have two shows.
+The first will be held at the Cylburn Arboretum in Baltimore, on Saturday, May 14, from 10:00 AM until 4:00 PM.
+The second show will be at Holy Spirit Lutheran Church in Eldersburg, MD, on May 28, from 9:00 AM until 3:00 PM.
 Azaleas, rhododendrons, and companion plants, such as hollies, hostas, and other perennials will be available for purchase.

 ADMISSION IS FREE.